torvalds/linux/Documentation/mm/unevictable-lru.rst

 mlock_count in place of LRU threading).
 Or if the page was already PG_lru and PG_unevictable and PG_mlocked, it simply increments the mlock_count.

-But in practice that may not work ideally: the page may not yet be on an LRU, or it may have been temporarily isolated from LRU.
-In such cases the mlock_count field cannot be touched, but will be set to 0 later when __munlock_folio() returns the page to "LRU".
+But in practice that may analt work ideally: the page may analt yet be on an LRU, or it may have been temporarily isolated from LRU.
+In such cases the mlock_count field cananalt be touched, but will be set to 0 later when __munlock_folio() returns the page to "LRU".
 Races prohibit mlock_count from being set to 1 then: rather than risk stranding a page indefinitely as unevictable, always err with mlock_count on the low side, so that when munlocked the page will be rescued to